AdmiralBetas/eecs481/README.txt

 ===================================================================================

 This README contains information regarding the overall operation of the Message Recorder app, dealing mostly with the high-level design.
+There is also info concerning where the code is stored and how it can be accessed and built.
 For specifics about implementation, see comments in-code.

 ===================================================================================